vincentbarr/vincentbarr.github.com/_posts/2019-12-16-live-concerts-overrated.md

 I hate waiting.

-I’m impatient, and stadium concerts are filled with wait.
+I’m moderately impatient, and stadium concerts are filled with wait.

 You will wait for the date to arrive when you’re eligible to buy tickets before they sell out.
 You will wait for your friends to inform you whether they can join you on such and such date.